Public-Health-Scotland/vscode_prep/GitHub/README.md

-# How to use GitHub
+# How to use GitHub on vs code

-If you already setup PAT in R studio you don't need to setup again.
+There are ways to connect to GitHub.
+You can use HTTPS or SSH.
+If a repo is public you can quickly clone a repo using git clone https... but if this repo is not public you will need to setup SSH.
+If you already setup SSH in R studio you don't need to do it again.

+## How to setup SSH by terminal
+- Open a terminal and run the following command: `bash GitHub/setup_github_ssh_min.sh -e "your_email_registed_on_your_github_account"`
+- Follow the instructions showed in terminal
+- You can check if your SSH is working, run this command: `ssh -T git@github.com`
+- You will see a message in terminal like: **Hi username!
+You've successfully authenticated, but GitHub does not provide shell access.**

-## Option 1: Using your terminal
+## Common commands in terminal
 If you are working in a project which already is on GitHub.
 Follow these steps:

 - Open a terminal (if it isn't already open)
-- If you want to check which files have change, run this command: `git status`
+- If you want to check which files have changed, run this command: `git status`
 ![alt text](img/image-4.png)
 - You can add all your changes using this command: `git add .`
 - It's time to create your commit, use this command: `git commit -m "your_message"`